-Volleyball Club ZNOJMO - PŘÍMĚTICE
+VOLLEYBALL CLUB ZNOJMO - PŘÍMĚTICE

 Volleyball Club Znojmo - Přímětice was founded in February 2005 after the cooperation agreement between teams of TJ Sokol Přímětice and PSK Znojmo.
-This led to the formation of a strong team representing the City of Znojmo and the whole region, which over the seven years of its existence has been at the top of the Czech volleyball rankings.
+This led to a formation of a strong team representing the City of Znojmo and the whole region, which over the seven years of its existence ranks at the top of the Czech volleyball.
 There are teams in championship competitions from preparation, to students, cadets, juniors and up to a women's team.